How do I report a suspicious email or file to Microsoft?

 - The User-reported messages report

-Admins can also submit other suspected files to Microsoft for analysis using the sample submission portal at https://www.microsoft.com/wdsi/filesubmission.
+Admins can use the sample submission portal at https://www.microsoft.com/wdsi/filesubmission to submit other suspected files to Microsoft for analysis.
 For more information, see Submit files for analysis.

 Further investigation needed.
 Your tenant doesn't allow data to leave the environment, so nothing was found during the initial scan.
 You'll need to contact Microsoft support to have this item reviewed.